Methodology

 The Individualised Learner Record (ILR) collection is based on data returns to the Education and Skills Funding Agency (ESFA) from further education and training providers in England about learners in the FE system.
 The data cover information about the learning undertaken by each of them.
 The ILR is a complete record of government funded learning in the further education sector, and this includes learners undertaking level 6 study at FEPs.

 The ILR includes a ‘Learner HE’ entity.
 This must be returned for learners doing courses at NQF levels 4 to 8 at FEPs and that meet certain conditions set by the Office for Students.
 The ‘Learner HE’ entity must be completed for all such learners doing these courses irrespective of whether they received any funding.
-Details of the coverage of the ‘Learner HE’ entity are available in the ILR specification.
+Details of the coverage of the ‘Learner HE’ entity are available in the ILR specification (opens in a new tab).

 The ILR is collected each month over each academic year.
 This publication is based on the final ILR collection, R14, which is compiled in the November after the end of each academic year.